 Still, a GMC VIN lookup is not necessary only when you want to purchase a pre-owned model.
 As an owner, you may need technical info about your vehicle for some reason.

 Say you have to repair your vehicle, you'll need to provide its exact specifications.
-This is to avoid the mechanic buying the wrong replacement equipment.
+This is to avoid the mechanic from buying the wrong replacement equipment.

 GMC Sample VIN Numbers

 Below you will find sample GMC VINs along with a complete decode of the information encrypted in the VIN.
-This is to provide a practical example on how to decode a GMC VIN number.
+This is to provide a practical example of how to decode a GMC VIN number.